 During his short playing career, Tiote played for four clubs; Anderlecht, Twente, Newcastle United and Beijing Enterprises.

 - Anderlecht: Cheick was first noticed in 2005 by Anderlecht scouts and he joined the team to play in Belgian Pro League.
-It is important to note that the midfielder made his UEFA Champions League debut in the club.
+It is important to note that the midfielder made his UEFA Champions League debut with the club.

 - Twente: In 2007/2008 the footballer was on loan in Roda JC.
 After that, Tiote transferred to Twente and picked up the gold medal of Eredivisie in 2009/2010.
 While at the club, Tiote established himself as an effective defensive midfielder, making 86 appearances for the Dutch side.